chen-junluo/chen-junluo.github.io/_posts-teaching/IS5411Lab_designSSD.md

 ---

 # How to Draw Design SSD: Understanding Object-Oriented Programming & A Step-Based Guide
+This is a little bit complicated, hope this would help you better understand and finish the Design SSD (in a few days, an addtional illustration would be updated).

+---
+## Understanding Object-Oriented Programming

 - Key concepts on object-oriented programming (OOP).